jamesw1892/cs263-lab3/README.md

 # Lab 3 of CS263: Cyber Security

-My code for lab 3, decrypting traffic caught using a man in the middle attack.
+My code for lab 3, decrypting intercepted traffic and performing a man in the middle attack to steal credentials from a client and information from a server.
+Tasks in `Tasks.pdf` and solutions in `Solutions.pdf`.

 # Ex8